Perth-Artifactory/website/src/pages/first_visit.md

 ## Smoking

 To protect the health of our community we do not allow attendees to smoke anywhere on our premises or in our neighbour's carparks.
+[View exclusion zone](https://wiki.artifactory.org.au/no_smoking.png)